-Total University assets increased by \$48.6 million or 12.8 percent during fiscal year 2015, resulting in total assets of \$428.6 million at year end.
-The increase in total assets is attributable to a \$53.2 million increase in noncurrent assets offset by a \$4.6 million decline in current assets.
-Capital assets, net of accumulated depreciation, accounts for \$52.6 million of the increase in noncurrent assets and reflects the ongoing expansion and renovation of facilities at the University as discussed in detail in the following section, Capital Asset and Debt Administration and in Note 5 of the Notes to Financial Statements.
-The largest decline in current assets was in cash and cash equivalents of \$11.8 million primarily due to the expenditure of restricted cash and cash equivalents for ongoing capital asset construction net of debt proceeds received for the renovation of three residence halls.
-This decline was offset by a \$5.2 million increase in the receivable due from the Commonwealth, which is related to the timing of several significant requisitions for capital projects near fiscal year end.
+Total University assets increased by \$33.3 million or 7.8 percent during fiscal year 2016, resulting in total assets of \$461.9 million at year end.
+The increase in total assets is attributable to a \$31.9 million increase in noncurrent assets in addition to a \$1.5 million increase in current assets.
+Capital assets, net of accumulated depreciation, accounts for \$34.1 million of the increase and reflects the ongoing expansion and renovation of facilities at the University as discussed in detail in the following section,